slewsys/ed/FAQ.md

 make && sudo make install
 ```

-If `autotools(1)` is still falling over and trying the above commands,
+If `autotools(1)` is still falling over after running the above commands,
-try reconstructing the build system with `./autogen.sh`.
+it may be necessary to reconstruct the build system with `./autogen.sh`.

 For details on why preserving timestamps with `git(1)` would be
 problematic, see